 Personnel issues continue to have a growing significance in municipal government.
 Newly elected officials would be wise to go slow in their direct involvement into personnel matters.
 Human resource law affecting municipal government is heavily litigated and rapidly changing.
 Many lawsuits defended by the Municipal Legal Defense Program involve the discipline or discharge of city employees.
-The advice of your city attorney should always be solicited when dealing with personnel matters.
-(See the League's Sample Personnel Handbook for Arkansas Cities and Towns and Understanding Municipal Personnel Law and Suggestions for Avoiding Lawsuits.)
+The advice of your city attorney and human resources professional should always be solicited when dealing with personnel matters.
+(See the most recent editions of the League's Sample Personnel Handbook for Arkansas Cities and Towns and Understanding Municipal Personnel Law and Suggestions for Avoiding Lawsuits.)